Click here for credentials

 The shamanic practitioner is accountable to him/herself, the community, and most importantly to Spirit.
 The shamanic healer is a servant of Spirit and it is a path of humility and integrity.
 The healing work and ceremonies I provide I have been given permission to offer.
 They are not appropriated from a tribe.
 In tribal cultures, medicine people in training would work with their mentors for many, many years.
 And in contemporary culture, think about how long doctors, nurses and therapists must go to school and train to do what they do.
 As holistic practitioners it makes sense that we also take our own professional training and education just as seriously, and continue ongoing study with effective and accomplished medicine people and shamanic teachers.
 Shamanic healing and training is a life-long path.
 One is never done learning.
 There are no certificates or diplomas to become a shaman.

 No matter what our natural gifts, talents and life experience have given us in terms of healing or intuitive abilities, or what we learned from a wise relative in our backyard, as you can tell, I am a big believer in formal training for holistic health, energy healing and shamanic practices.
-I personally have had the great honor to have either worked with, sat with or trained with the following teachers in my shamanic work: Gail Gorelick, Eileen O'Hare, James Riverstone, Charles Thermer, Alverto Taxo, Yachak elder of Equador, Don Jose and Don Esteban Tomayo of Equador; The Q'ero medicine people of Peru, including renowned elder Kuraq Akuyaq Don Umberto Soncco Quispe, Don Claudio, Don Jose, Don Mariano Quispe Flores, Don Francisco and Dona Juanita, Don Sebastian, and Don Martin of Cuzco, Peru, the twins Isabel and Yolinda of the Northern coast of Peru, healers of medicine traditions of the Amazon; Lewis Mehl Madrona, Painted Turtle of the Mohegan tribe, and Lama Lobsang Palden of Tibet.
+I personally have had the great honor to have either worked with, sat with or trained with the following teachers in my healing and shamanic work: Gail Gorelick, Eileen O'Hare, James Riverstone, Charles Thermer, Alverto Taxo, Yachak elder of Equador, Don Jose and Don Esteban Tomayo of Equador; The Q'ero medicine people of Peru, including renowned elder Kuraq Akuyaq Don Umberto Soncco Quispe, Don Claudio, Don Jose, Don Mariano Quispe Flores, Don Francisco and Dona Juanita, Don Sebastian, and Don Martin of Cuzco, Peru, the twins Isabel and Yolinda of the Northern coast of Peru, healers of medicine traditions of the Amazon; Lewis Mehl Madrona, Painted Turtle of the Mohegan tribe, and Lama Lobsang Palden of Tibet.
 I have been blessed to have received multiple initations, rites and empowerments over the years from contemporary teachers and the Q'ero and Tibetan Lamas in their indigenous healing traditions.